prose-im/prose-core-client/README.md

 _Tested at Rust version: `rustc 1.71.1 (eb26296b5 2023-08-03)`_

-## Foreign Function Interfaces (FFIs)
+## SDKs

 The Prose core client library is built in Rust.
-To communicate with its implementers, it exposes FFIs (for Foreign Function Interfaces) in various programming languages.
+To communicate with its implementers, it exports SDKs in various programming languages.

 The supported programming languages are listed below:

-* Swift
+* Swift (FFIs)
 * JavaScript (WebAssembly)

-FFIs are built using the `bindings` libraries contained in this project.
+SDKs are built using the `bindings` packages contained in this project.

 ## License